peterlamar/engineering-leader/README.md

 * At Google there was a joke that there was always two systems in regards to infrastructure.
 One that is depreciated and another that doesn't work.

+* Additionally, at Google they [encourage](https://arxiv.org/ftp/arxiv/papers/1702/1702.01715.pdf) occaisonal rewrites.
+This is a bold stance that flies in the face of conventional wisdom of never rewriting software.
+As a single anecdote, consider Outlook vs Gmail.
+I have had way more experiences with bugs with one of those than the other.

 ```quote
 Legacy code is simply code without tests. ― Michael C. Feathers, Working Effectively with Legacy Code
 ```